zao95/create-serverless-api/README.md

 ## ✨Feature

-It is a feature that beginners can easily see.

-Please look at "[Detail Feature](#detail-feature)" below to see the details.

--
+-   Automatic aws infrastructure completion through documents in the OpenAPI specification.
+-   Install only essential packages for each API.

 ### Detail Feature

-The contents below roughly say that this library is very cool.
+✨ The detail feature roughly say that this package is very cool.

--   Creating an api document creates an aws infrastructure with a serverless structure.
--   Optimization due to install necessary libraries by API.
--   Enable import Syntax and typescript using the Babel.
+-   Infrastructure distribution through IaC makes it easy to modify.
+-   Using FaaS, monitoring is easy and stability can be obtained by horizontal expansion.
+-   Supports monitoring and logging with aws X-ray and aws CloudWatch.
+-   Babel settings are set for using typescript.
--   Sets up local environment similar to the aws lambda.
+-   Can execute local test similar to the aws lambda.
--   IaC
--   FaaS

 ## Basic Environment